Spicy Pickle Relish

 Instructions

-• Place the onions in a food processor and pulse to finely chop.
-Add onions to cucumbers and sprinkle with salt.
+- Place the onions in a food processor and pulse to finely chop.
+Add onions to cucumbers and sprinkle with the salt.
 Allow to rest for 1 hour.

 Notes